Syedaaneesa/jpmhomeletsltd/README.md

 # 🏢 JPM HomeLets Ltd – Professional WordPress Maintenance Project

-This project showcases a fully customized WordPress website for JPM HomeLets Ltd, designed to highlight their expert serviced office and commercial property maintenance services across the UK through a professional, trustworthy, and user-friendly corporate layout.
+This project features a fully customized WordPress website for JPM HomeLets Ltd, built to showcase their expert serviced office solutions and commercial property maintenance services across the UK through a professional, reliable, and user-friendly corporate design.

 You can visit the live site here:
 🔗 [https://jpmhomeletsltd.com/](https://jpmhomeletsltd.com/)